min2ha/ukwa-site/content/target/71905/index.en.md

   "subject": "Religion/Theology"
 }

-# St. Michael and All Angels Church, Inverness

 Site of a Christian church and its congregation belonging to the Scottish Episcopal denomination and located in Inverness.